-Applica ant's Name: Date(s) of Observation:
+Applicant's Name: Date(s) of Observation:

-Instruc ctions:
+Instructions:

-the addition meets supervisupe rm is to be completed by a supervising Physic missions process for the Physical Therapist As et a minimum total of hours, exposure to the ising PT/PTA must verify the hours; the facilitiesing PT/PTA cannot be a relative.
-Your particulate your willingness to promote higher lear offession. sistant Prog ne profession ty cannot be ipation in th ram.
-Although applicants are ronger is encouraged prior to enroger owned or operated by a relate verification process is import not required Ilment.
-The tive and the tant and we
+This form is to be completed by a supervising Physical Therapist/Assistant and will be reviewed as part of the admissions process for the Physical Therapist Assistant Program.
+Although applicants are not required to meet a minimum total of hours, exposure to the profession is encouraged prior to enrollment.
+The supervising PT/PTA must verify the hours; the facility cannot be owned or operated by a relative and the supervising PT/PTA cannot be a relative.
+Your participation in the verification process is important and we appreciate your willingness to promote higher learning, the practice of Physical Therapy, and entry into the profession.

-arizvi@ have any questions, please contact Adeel Rize Piot.edu or (559) 297-5822.
-Information: (Please Print) vi, PTA Prog ram Director at Institute of Te chnology at
+If you have any questions, please contact Jimmy Pacini, PTA Program Director at Institute of Technology at jjpacini@iot.edu or (209) 572-7800.

+Facility Information: (Please Print)

 Name:

-Addres 55:
+Address:

 Street City State Zip

-Type o of Experience: (Check all that apply)
+Type of Experience: (Check all that apply)

 Inpatient Paid

 Outpatient Volunteer

-Туре о f Setting: (Check all that apply)
+Type of Setting: (Check all that apply)

-Acute Private Practice
+□ Acute Private Practice

 Rehab/Subacute School

-Extended Care/Skilled Nursing Facility Wellness/Prevention/Fitness ;
+Extended Care/Skilled Nursing Facility Wellness/Prevention/Fitness

 Industrial/Occupational Health Other:

-ls your facility interested in hosting our students as part of their clinical education? ☐ Yes □No
+Is your facility interested in hosting our students a is part of their clinical education?
+Yes 🗆 No

-If yes, who should we contact (i.e., Director of Reha bilitation, Co enter Coordinators of Clinical Education)
+If yes, who should we contact (i.e. Director of Rehabilitation, Center Coordinators of Clinical Education)

 Name and Title:

-Contac ct Information: ()
+Contact Information: ()

+Phone

-Phone Email
+Email